-Many are interested in Maryland medical marijuana for sickle cell disease (SCD), but they are not sure about the process.
+Many are interested in Maryland or Delaware medical marijuana for sickle cell disease (SCD), but they are not sure about the process.
 It is completely understandable that there would be such an interest in medical cannabis since Sickle Cell Disease affects around 100,000 people in the United States alone.
 While there have been great strides made to help those with sickle cell disease have longer and better lives there is still a lot of work to be done to help those suffering from this disease.
 Sickle cell disease causes acute and chronic pain that many patients are looking for relief from.
-In this article we will explore what sickle cell anemia is and how Maryland medical marijuana may help.
+In this article we will explore what sickle cell anemia is and how Maryland or Delaware medical marijuana may help.

 What Is Sickle Cell Disease?

 Sickle cell disease is a group of inherited red blood cell disorders.
 Healthy red blood cells are round, and they move through small blood vessels to carry oxygen to all parts of the body.
 In someone who has sickle cell disease, the red blood cells become hard and sticky and look like a C-shaped farm tool called a “sickle”.
 The sickle cells die early, which causes a constant shortage of red blood cells.
 Also, when they travel through small blood vessels, they get stuck and clog the blood flow.
 This can cause pain and other serious problems such infection, acute chest syndrome and stroke.